mbzhuang/WikipediaBiasAnalysis/README.md

 # Wikipedia Bias Analysis

 ### About the project
-The goal of this project is to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from Jan 1st, 2008 through Sep 30th, 2017.
-Wikipedia traffic from two different Wikimedia REST API endpoints are acquired through their respective API, combined into a single dataset, and finally visualized to show both the mobile and main site traffic change from 2008 to 2017.
+The goal of this project is to explore the concept of 'bias' through analyzing data on Wikipedia articles, which are on politicians from a variety of countries.
+By analyzing the existence and quality of these political articles, we are expecting to have a deeper understanding of Wikipedia's content.

 ### License of source data
 #### API